 - Note all wiring connections to the starter and solenoid.

-Check out the 13 weird car features you didn’t know you might have.
+Check out these weird car features you didn’t know you had.

 - Remove the battery/starter cable attached to the starter-mounted solenoid or to the starter.